SpaiR/ss13-gitwebhook-handler/README.md

 If handler found changes in `.dmi`/`.dmm` files, diff report will be generated automatically.
 Report generation happens on PR creation and new commits pushing events.

+### ...
+Test Merge Changelog generation

+Some pull requests may be merged locally for test merge.
+Since pull request doesn't merged in github, changelog, if exist, won't be generated.
+To notify players about changes there is ability to create Test Merge changelog, by adding "Test Merge" label.
+This changelog will be automatically removed after PR merging or label removing.

 <hr />